Kidney Disease: The Basics

 People from some groups are more likely to develop kidney disease than others.
 Many factors can contribute to these groups being at higher risk, ranging from societal to medical reasons.

-- A breakdown of kidney disease rates within demographic categories of the general population of the United States for 2015—2018 (USRDS, Prevalence of CKD in U.S. adults within age, sex, race/ethnicity, & risk factor categories) showed: 16.0% Non-Hispanic Black or African American; 15.7% Non-Hispanic White; 11.9% Hispanic or Latino (2018).
+- A breakdown of kidney disease rates within demographic categories of the general population of the United States for 2015—2018 (USRDS, Prevalence of CKD in U.S. adults within age, sex, race/ethnicity, & risk factor categories) showed: 16.0% Non-Hispanic Black/African American; 15.7% Non-Hispanic White; 11.9% Hispanic or Latino (2018).

-- Among Medicare FFS (fee-for-service) beneficiaries, kidney disease is highest among Blacks or African Americans (33%), followed by American Indians or Alaska Natives (30%), Hispanics or Latinos (28%), and Asian Americans or Pacific Islanders (26%).
+- Among Medicare FFS (fee-for-service) beneficiaries, kidney disease is highest among Blacks/African Americans (33%), followed by American Indians or Alaska Natives (30%), Hispanics or Latinos (28%), and Asian Americans or Pacific Islanders (26%).
 Whites (23%) beneficiaries had the lowest percentages of kidney disease (2018).

-- Non-Hispanic Black or African-American and Hispanic or Latino people experience more rapid decline of kidney function than non-Hispanic Whites.
+- Non-Hispanic Black/African-American and Hispanic or Latino people experience more rapid decline of kidney function than non-Hispanic Whites.
 Minority communities in general are at increased risk of progressing from CKD to KFRT and of progressing more rapidly.

-- Blacks or African Americans are about 3 times more likely than Whites to develop kidney failure.
-Blacks or African Americans are 13% of the U.S. population, while representing 35% of those with kidney failure.
+- Black/African American people are more than 4 times as likely as White people to develop kidney failure.
+Black/African American people are 13% of the U.S. population, while representing 35% of those with kidney failure.

-- Black or African-American race is also associated with increased risk for acute kidney injury (AKI).
+- Black/African-American race is also associated with increased risk for acute kidney injury (AKI).

-- Blacks or African Americans also suffer higher rates of comorbid conditions, such as diabetes and high blood pressure, resulting in higher rates of fair/poor health (age 18+, 22% Blacks or African Americans vs. 16% Whites).
+- Black/African Americans also suffer higher rates of comorbid conditions, such as diabetes and high blood pressure, resulting in higher rates of fair/poor health (age 18+, 22% Black/African Americans vs. 16% Whites).

 - Compared to non-Hispanics, Hispanics or Latinos are almost 33% (1.3 times) more likely to receive a diagnosis of kidney failure.